cooper/ferret/std/IRC/doc/Channel.md

 # IRC::Channel

-This is the IRC::Channel class; it is not versioned.
+This is the IRC::Channel class.